 The East window, over the main altar, is also by Clayton and Bell.
 Christ in Majesty is at the centre of the image, framed by a mandorla and surrounded by angels including seraphim (six-winged red angels) and cherubim (six-winged blue angels) and a company of saints including St Peter (key), St Catherine of Alexandria (wheel), St Elizabeth of Hungary (flowers), St Agnes (lamb and crown) and St Edward the Confessor (ring).
 The symbols of the evangelists, Matthew, Mark, Luke and John are under the mandorla in the central panel.
 It is dedicated to John Blake Kirby of Highbrook who died in 1858.
 Highbrook Church was not built until 1884.

 Clayton and Bell were one of the most prolific glass workshops of the 19th Century.
 This is relatively early in their output as John Clayton and Alfred Bell only formed their company in in 1855.
 They worked alongside Heaton and Butler at this time.
-Their work is to be found in many parish churches (Highbrook has a complete set of Clayton and Bell windows) and in higher profile work such as the East window of St George’s Windsor.
+Their work is to be found in many parish churches (Highbrook has a complete set of Clayton and Bell windows click here to see some of them) and in higher profile work such as the East window of St George’s Windsor.